 Parkland County - also driven employment Annual horse shows - 4H; performance; jumping, eventing 7.
 A venue for all disciplines and events - jumping, gymkhana, eventing, dressage, trail riding, pony club, mounted games.
 Also for public education, horse industry 8.
 Camping facilities for trail riding 9.
 Agricultural fair/Ag days 10.
 Drawing people in with specific events 11.
 Recognition/showcase Parkland County 12.
 Arena events create employment opportunity 13.
-Trail events and pleasure riding in the River Valley - a trail system from Devon to Fort Saskatchewan Top Issues that 1.
-The horse industry is here - we need to be heard.
+Trail events and pleasure riding in the River Valley - a trail system from Devon to Fort Saskatchewan Top Issues that 1, The horse industry is here - we need to be heard.
 We live here.
 Require Clarity, 2.
 Zoning - how does a remote control race track next to horses Direction or and acreages get approved?
 Policy 3.
 Lack of direction; recognition of needs from County.
-4. Recognize the presence and impact of the horse industry in Parkland County 5.
+1 4.
+Recognize the presence and impact of the horse industry in Parkland County 5.
 Knowledge of the potential that exists 6.
 Need an advocate to voice issues and speak to the positives Other Comments Overall this group was very enthusiastic about what Parkland County can offer and what can be done to support a thriving horse sector.
-Comments included: ٠ Parkland County has a lot of 'open' countryside, and an outstanding river valley ٠ It has many conveniences being close to the City but in the country - the best of both worlds - an ideal location for boarding or keeping horses • Good pasture for horses, water and good footing However there are limitations such as: • We have an equine sector in spite of Parkland County - there is no facility like Thorsby (Leduc County) or Evergreen Park (Grand Prairie).
-Note: Drayton Valley has a well-developed trail system along both sides of the Pembina River • Limited access and/or public trails along the river • The Chickakoo area is not well suited for horse - trail is stony and limited staging area (can only accommodate 4 trailers)
+Comments included: Parkland County has a lot of 'open' countryside, and an outstanding river valley 1 It has many conveniences being close to the City but in the 1 country - the best of both worlds - an ideal location for 1 boarding or keeping horses ١.
+Good pasture for horses, water and good footing good passes of the control of the co However there are limitations such as: We have an equine sector in spite of Parkland County - there is 1 no facility like Thorsby (Leduc County) or Evergreen Park (Grand Prairie).
+Note: Drayton Valley has a well-developed trail system along both sides of the Pembina River Limited access and/or public trails along the river The Chickakoo area is not well suited for horse - trail is stony • and limited staging area (can only accommodate 4 trailers) and minica staging area (can only accommodate 4 trailers)